Last Updated on January 16, 2022 by Oddmund Groette

 This means, for example, that you can enter randomly, but sell on short-term strength.

 We simulate random buys and defined sales and exits

 In this section, we buy stock randomly.
 This means we buy by tossing a coin!
 All entries is at the close.

 The test basket is 77 different ETFs, both equity and debt/interest rates, all listed on US stock exchanges.

 The idea is to sell into strength.
-So the first exit is to simply sell on the first day after entry when the ETF closes above yesterdays close.
-Exit is on the close.
-Here are the equity curve:
+So the first exit is to simply sell on the first day after entry when the ETF closes above yesterday’s close.
+The exit is on the close.
+Here is the equity curve:

-What happens if we exit on the close which is higher than yesterdays close plus yesterdays 50 days ATR (average true range)?
-Here is chart:
+What happens if we exit on a close that is higher than yesterday’s close plus yesterday’s 50 days ATR (average true range)?
+Here is the chart: